Life Goals: Definition, Examples, & Strategies for Setting Personal Goals

 Setting Achievable Life Goals

-One of the biggest things that gets in the way of our goals is a lack of finances.
+One thing that can get in the way of our goals is a lack of finances.
 For example, if you want to become a lawyer and fight for those who can't fight for themselves, you'll need an education, skills, and time.
 If you don't have enough money, it can make it harder (but not impossible) to achieve these goals.
 Your goals may require a longer period of time, more resourcefulness, and hard work.
 Just be self-compassionate and don't be too hard on yourself.

 Conflicting life goals